 ASD is the result of differences in the brain.
 There are many causes for these differences.
 Scientists do not know yet exactly what causes these differences for most people with ASD.
 In some cases, medical professionals can pin down the cause of ASD, such as genetic anomalies.
 Because of the variety of causes, the source of most cases of ASD is undetermined.

-ASD does not usually result in physical effects that make people with ASD look different from others, but them may communicate, behave, interact and learn in ways that are different from other people.
-The thinking, learning and problem-solving abilities of those with ASD run the gamut from severely challenged to gifted.
-Some with ASD need significant help with activities of daily living while others with the condition function nearly independently.
+ASD does not usually result in physical effects that make people with ASD look different from others, but they may communicate, behave, interact, and learn in ways that are different from other people.
+The thinking, learning, and problem-solving abilities of those with ASD run the gamut from severely challenged to gifted.
+Some with ASD need significant help with activities of daily living while others with the condition function independently.

 Prevalence of Autism Spectrum Disorder

-One in every 68 children has been identified with autism spectrum disorder.
-The disorder occurs in people of racial, ethnic and socioeconomic backgrounds.
+One in every 68 children has been identified with Autism Spectrum Disorder.
+The disorder occurs in people of all racial, ethnic, and socioeconomic backgrounds.
 ASD is five times more common in boys than in girls.

-Autism spectrum disorder tends to occur more often in those with certain genetic or chromosomal conditions.
-About one in ten children with ASD also have Down syndrome, tuberous sclerosis, fragile X syndrome or other chromosomal and genetic disorders.
+Autism Spectrum Disorder tends to occur more often in those with certain genetic or chromosomal conditions.
+Indeed, about one in ten children with ASD also have down syndrome, tuberous sclerosis, fragile X syndrome, or other chromosomal and genetic disorders.